arturojain/ROClab/README.md

-# README for ROClab, OMINIS's AI/ML Classifiers Lab
+# README for ROClab, an AI/ML Classifiers Lab

 ## Overview